DanielFreeman068/ResponsiveGallery/README.md

 Displays photos in a responsive grid layout.
 Clicking on a photo opens a modal window with a larger view of the image.
 Responsive design that adapts to different screen sizes (desktop, tablet, mobile).
+License
+This project is licensed under the MIT License.
+See the LICENSE file for details.